Wait Till Helen Comes: Plot

-Film adaptation
+Adaptations

-On 28 August 2014, actress Sophie Nélisse stated on her Twitter account that she will act in a film adaptation of the book as Molly.
+On 28 August 2014, actress Sophie Nélisse stated on her Twitter account that she would act in a film adaptation of the book as Molly.
 She also stated that her sister would act in the film as well.
 On 12 September 2014, Variety announced that financing and cast were in place and principal photography would commence on the production of a film adaptation of Wait Till Helen Comes.
 The work would be directed by Dominic James, and would star Maria Bello and the Nélisse sisters.
 Production was slated to begin later that same month.
 Principal photography began on 28 September 2014 in Winnipeg, Manitoba.
 Author Mary Downing Hahn appears in the film in a speaking role, mentioning to one of the producers that as a little girl she had always wanted to be an actress in movies.
 This is the first of her books to be adapted into a feature film.
 The movie was released in November 2016.

+The book was adapted into a graphic novel by Scott Peterson, Meredith Laxton, and Russ Badgett, published in September 2022.